-- 1. Individual, social, and cultural diversity: awareness and sensitivity in working professionally with diverse individuals, groups, and communities who represent various cultural and personal backgrounds and characteristics.
+- Individual, social, and cultural diversity: Awareness and sensitivity in working professionally with diverse individuals, groups, and communities who represent various cultural and personal backgrounds and characteristics.
 Each program is required to comprehensively and systematically provide its students with didactic instruction and practical experience with human diversity as it affects and is affected by psychological phenomena and professional practice.
 Instruction that leads to growing awareness, understanding, and respect of the range of human diversity is integrated into the program holistically, such that diversity is highlighted across all aspects of training and the program.
-Students learn to address systems of oppression and discrimination that often occur on the basis of these dimensions of individual, social and cultural diversity. - 2.
+Students learn about human rights and social justice, and learn to address systems of oppression and discrimination that often occur on the basis of and at the intersection of dimensions of individual, social, and cultural diversity. - 2.
 Indigenous interculturalism: The program specifically includes education regarding Indigenous Peoples, who are recognized as being a substantially diverse group and one with great variability.
-The educational goals include awareness of the Truth and Reconciliation Commission of Canada's Report, the history and legacy of harm caused by colonialism, and the many sequelae of these oppressive forces (e.g., residential schools, the Sixties Scoop, intergenerational trauma, missing and murdered Indigenous women and girls).
-Training also includes culturally-appropriate and strength-based approaches linked to functional competencies.
+The educational goals include awareness of the Truth and Reconciliation Commission of Canada's Calls to Action, the history and legacy of harm caused by colonialism, and the many sequelae of these oppressive forces (e.g., residential schools, the Sixties Scoop, intergenerational trauma, missing and murdered Indigenous women and girls).
+Training also includes culturally appropriate and strength-based approaches linked to functional competencies.
 The overarching goal is the inclusion of Indigenous ways of knowing and concepts of wellness in the training of all psychologists.
 Programs are encouraged to partner culturally competent instructors with Indigenous leaders, Elders, and respected members of the Indigenous community for the purposes of communicating this knowledge to students.
-(See appendix E) - 3.
-Evidence based knowledge and methods: acquisition and application of professional knowledge and skills that are based in research evidence. - 4.
-Professionalism: development of professional identity and professional behaviour.
-This domain refers to the (i) ability to identity and observe boundaries of competence in all areas of practice and (ii) the capacity to be self-reflective and receive feedback from others.
-Training in this area includes topics related to time-management and meeting professional deadlines (learning to independently and accurately makes adjustments to priorities as demands evolve), appropriate collegial communication (verbal and nonverbal communications are appropriate to the professional context including in challenging interactions), taking personal responsibility for professional work across settings and contexts (ability to effectively negotiate conflictual, difficult and complex relationships including those with individuals and groups who differ significantly from oneself), and personal congruence between professional ethical values and behaviours that strives to inspire trust in the profession (including congruence between own and others' assessment and ability to resolve any incongruities therein).
-Professionalism also requires attention to
+(See Appendix E.) - 3.
+Evidence-based knowledge and methods: Acquisition and application of professional knowledge and skills that are based on knowledge of scientific methods and in research evidence; includes findings from qualitative and quantitative research, lived experience, case report studies, clinical research summaries, and practice guidelines. - 4.
+Professionalism: Development of professional identity and professional behaviour.
+This domain refers to (a) the ability to identity and observe boundaries of competence in all areas of practice and (b) the capacity to be self-reflective and receive feedback from others.
+Training in this area includes topics related to time management and meeting professional deadlines (learning to independently and accurately make adjustments to priorities as demands evolve); appropriate collegial communication (verbal and nonverbal communications that are appropriate to the professional context including in challenging interactions); taking personal responsibility for professional work across settings and contexts (ability to effectively negotiate conflictual, difficult, and complex relationships, including those with individuals and groups who differ significantly from oneself); and striving to inspire trust in the profession by means of personal congruence between professional ethical values and behaviours (including congruence between one's own